acceleratedscience/openad-website/main/handbook.md

     Using the OpenBridge proxy server is optional but recommended if you're dealing with propriatary models and security is a concern.

-OpenBridge is a proxy server and user authentication and management service.
+OpenBridge is a fully customizable proxy server and user authentication and management service.
 What it does:

-1. Proxy traffic from the Bridge URL to your hosted models while keeping their actual location securely hidden
-2. Provide an interface for user and user group management, giving you fine grained controls for who gets to access which model
+1. **Group-based access control** to safeguard your downstream services and resources
+2. **Proxy**:
+    - API endpoints through JWT
+    - Web pages through cookies
+    - Data science tools like Jupyter Notebook
+3. **User and Admin portal**

 &rarr; [Deploy OpenBridge](https://github.com/acceleratedscience/bridge/blob/main/doc/deployment.md)
 &rarr; Publish models under OpenBridge - COMING SOON